Biography

 About Sybilla Claus

-Sybilla Claus (1959) is an anthropologist, political analyst, journalist and author.
-She worked for years at Trouw and earlier at De Telegraaf.
+Anthropologist, political analyst, journalist and author.
+Worked for years at Trouw and earlier at De Telegraaf.
 Before her journalism career she was, among other things, a bus driver and a self-defence instructor.

-As an anthropologist she travelled frequently to Zimbabwe, on which she has several publications to her name.
+As an anthropologist she travelled frequently to Zimbabwe.
+Her book Standplaats Harare (KIT Publishers, 2008) records that work.
 For the Dutch press she wrote hundreds of pieces on politics, women's rights, religion and — over the past decade — on the downside of gender ideology.

 What drives her